kavia-common/palestine-youth-employment-platform-147458-147467/job_matching_frontend/README.md

 On app boot (development), the console logs a safe preview of these values to help validate wiring.

+Quick validation checklist:
+- Visit the backend docs to confirm availability: http://localhost:3001/docs (or your preview URL)
+- In browser devtools console, ensure you see `[Boot] ENV summary` and `[Supabase] Initializing client`
+- Ensure `.env` values are loaded (Create React App requires vars prefixed with `REACT_APP_`)

 ## Realtime Subscriptions

 The frontend subscribes to:
 - `public:jobs` via `postgres_changes` to reflect inserts/updates/deletes in the Jobs list
-- `public:notifications` via `broadcast` event `new_notification` to update the topbar notification counter
+- `public:notifications` primarily via `broadcast` event `new_notification`
+- If broadcast is not used by your backend, the frontend automatically attaches a fallback `postgres_changes` subscription to the `public.notifications` table (INSERT only)

 If updates are not reflected:
 1. Check browser console for `[Realtime]` logs (connection status, events)
-2. Ensure Realtime is enabled for the `public` schema and that Publications include `jobs` table
+2. Ensure Realtime is enabled for the `public` schema and that Publications include `jobs` and `notifications` tables
-3. Verify the broadcast event name `new_notification` matches your server emitter
+3. For broadcast: verify the event name `new_notification` matches your server emitter and that the channel name is `public:notifications`
+4. For `postgres_changes`: verify your Realtime publication includes the tables and RLS allows streaming the rows to anon (or use a JWT with appropriate claims)
-4. Confirm CORS and websocket access are not blocked by the backend or proxies
+5. Confirm CORS and websocket access are not blocked by the backend or proxies

 ## CORS Verification